Kim Han-sol: Assassination of Kim Jong-nam

-Kim Han-sol's father Kim Jong-nam was assassinated in Malaysia on 13 February 2017, by two women who attacked him at the Kuala Lumpur International Airport with VX nerve agent, a lethal chemical weapon.
+Kim Han-sol's father Kim Jong-nam was assassinated in Malaysia on 13 February 2017, by two women who attacked him at the Terminal 2 of the Kuala Lumpur International Airport with VX nerve agent, a lethal chemical weapon.
 On 7 March 2017, in a partially censored video published by the group Free Joseon, Kim Han-sol stated that he was with his mother and sister and hoping that it would "get better soon."
 The uncensored video was later uploaded in 2019, which included Han-Sol thanking Adrian Hong and his team for his help.

 His father's body was flown back to North Korea on 31 March, despite his protests.

 In October 2017, Chinese police arrested two North Korean agents in Beijing, on suspicion of plotting to harm Kim Han-sol, according to the South Korean newspaper JoongAng Ilbo.
 The two suspects were members of North Korea's Reconnaissance General Bureau, which is responsible for overseas espionage, and were part of a team of seven foiled by Chinese authorities.
 In April 2020, Bloomberg News reported that Kim Han-sol's "whereabouts remain unknown" since the assassination.
 In November 2020, it was reported that Han-sol had been taken into protective custody by the Central Intelligence Agency at some point following his father's assassination.
 In January 2023, Chun In-bum, a former lieutenant general in the South Korean Army, told The Daily Telegraph that Han-sol "seems to be somewhere in Europe being protected and taken care of".
 As of January 2024, he is reportedly living in the United States as a result of assistance from Free Joseon.